skygenesisenterprise/crux-256/SECURITY.md

 We take security seriously, and we are committed to continuously improving the security posture of our project.
 By following these guidelines, we hope to ensure that this project remains secure, trustworthy, and reliable for all users and contributors.

 If you have any questions or concerns regarding this Security Policy, please do not hesitate to contact us at **security@skygenesisenterprise.com**.

+## CRUX-256 Security Considerations

+CRUX-256 is an experimental cipher and should not be used in production without thorough cryptanalysis.
+Key security features:

+- **Constant-time operations**: All cryptographic operations are designed to run in constant time to avoid timing side-channels.
+- **Authenticated encryption**: Use GCM mode for confidentiality and integrity.
+- **Key management**: Keys must be securely generated and stored; use hardware security modules if possible.
+- **Known limitations**: As a research cipher, it may have undiscovered vulnerabilities.
+Prefer established ciphers like AES for critical applications.

+If you identify a cryptographic weakness in CRUX-256, report it via the vulnerability reporting process.

 Thank you for helping us keep our project secure.